isabella232/primetime.en/help/programming/tvsdk-1.4-for-android/android-1.4-titlepage/ad-insertion/ad-fallback/android-1.4-ad-fallback-behavior.md

 uuid: 9bbd52d9-4719-4f09-a35b-943fb728eeac
 ---

-# Ad fallback behavior for VAST and VMAP{#ad-fallback-behavior-for-vast-and-vmap}
+# Ad fallback behavior for VAST and VMAP {#ad-fallback-behavior-for-vast-and-vmap}

 When Primetime ad decisioning encounters a VAST ad (creative) that is empty or that has a media type that is invalid for HLS, it evaluates the fallback ads to determine what to return.